- EVENTS & RESOURCES

 Hospice is a fully covered benefit under Medicare and most private insurance plans.
 There are no out-of-pocket costs for services and supplies.

 Palliative care is typically billed through Medicare, private insurance, and private pay; a patient co-pay may apply.

 Palliative care is provided by an interdisciplinary team of clinicians and support staff who work together to help improve patients’ quality of life.
 We can:

 Palliative care aims to prevent repeated hospitalizations for patients who are living with chronic illnesses.
 The goal is to manage pain and symptoms at home, eliminating the need to travel to a medical facility.

 As the disease progresses, the patient eventually becomes eligible for a higher level of in-home care provided through hospice.
 When that time comes, and if the patient and family want to remain with Hope, the transition to our hospice program is seamless.

-The patient’s physician can submit a referral via our online form below or call our office at (925) 829-8770.
-Alternately, the patient or family can initiate the process by contacting Hope directly; our Admissions Team will follow up with the patient’s physician to obtain required paperwork.
+The referring physician can call our office at (925) 829-8770.
+Alternately, the patient, family, or social worker can initiate the process by contacting Hope directly; our Admissions Team will follow up with the patient’s physician to obtain required paperwork.